v-rajagt/IntuneDocs/intune/apps/apps-windows-edge.md

 Before you can deploy, configure, monitor, or protect apps, you must add them to Intune.
 One of the available [app types](~/apps/apps-add.md#app-types-in-microsoft-intune) is Microsoft Edge *version 77 and later*.
 By selecting this app type in Intune, you can assign and install Microsoft Edge *version 77 and later* to devices you manage that run Windows 10.

 > [!IMPORTANT]
 > This app type is in **public preview** and offers developer and beta channels for Windows 10.
 The deployment is in English (EN) only, however end users can change the display language in the browser under **Settings** > **Languages**.
 Microsoft Edge is a Win32 app installed in system context and on like architectures (x86 app on x86 OS, and x64 app on x64 OS).
-In addition, automatic updates of the browser is **On** by default.
+In addition, automatic updates of Edge are **On** by default, and Edge cannot be uninstalled.

 > [!NOTE]
 > Microsoft Edge *version 77 and later* is available for macOS as well.